 Lil is just that tiny bit more daring!
 Look mum no hands!

-Some reflections on being a mum to prems means that I never take any day at all for granted!
+Being a mum to premmies means that I never take any day at all for granted!
 Sure I get cross with the kids and man oh man they can drive me mental.
 But not a day goes by that I don’t appreciate them for the miracles that they are and know that we are incredibly blessed many of my friends who also had prems have vastly different outcomes to our babies.
 There is nothing in the world that can ever put into words that first night you go home from hospital and you have to leave your baby/ies behind.
-Walking into your house, into the nursery and not having your baby is heartbreaking but then again I know that things could have been very different and are for many, many families at least we eventually got to take our babies home.
+Walking into your house, into the nursery and not having your baby is heartbreaking and it is a feeling that stays with me every single day.
+You can never get those moments back, but you also can’t dwell on them.
+I am more than aware that things could have been very different and are for many, many families, at least we eventually got to take our babies home.

 Never underestimate the power of that connection you have with your child, today my kids have been in trouble and I had to be The Enforcer something I really don’t like but nothing will ever stop me loving them.